 The most well-known targeted treatment for breast cancer is Herceptin (trastuzumab), which is given to people with abnormally high levels of the protein HER2.
 These HER2 positive or HER2+ cancer cells are found in around 20 per cent of breast cancers patients.

-Herceptin is given in the form of intravenous injection and can be given after surgery or chemotherapy, or at the same time as chemotherapy, to reduce the chances of breast cancer coming back or spreading.
+Herceptin is given in the form of targeted therapy and can be given after surgery or chemotherapy, or at the same time as chemotherapy, to reduce the chances of breast cancer coming back or spreading.